Overview | Leadership | What We Believe | Benefits | Contact Us

 Holy Communion – The Lord’s Supper, consisting of the elements (bread and fruit of the vine), is the symbol expressing our sharing the divine nature of His suffering and death and a prophecy of His second coming (I Corinthians 11:26), and is enjoined in all believers, “until He comes!”

-• Licensing and ordination through the fellowship – a legal and protective covering
+• Licensing and ordination credentials - a legal and protective covering

-• The promotion and availability of apostolic ministry through: visitation, teaching, preaching, conferences, minister’s meetings, missions efforts, medical clinics and leadership
+• Pentecostal ministry through visitation, teaching, preaching, conferences, mission efforts, medical clinics, and leadership mentoring

 By Mail: